dutchgrit/afasodataserver/README.md

 # DutchGrit - Afas OData Server - for Power BI

-The DutchGrit Afas OData Server is a (free) Desktop application which forms a easy to use bridge between Power BI and the Online Afas GetConnector API's.
-The only thing you need is your Afas number and a valid Token.
+The DutchGrit Afas OData Server is a (free) Desktop application which forms a easy to use connection between Power BI and the Online Afas GetConnector API's.
+The only thing you need is your Afas number and a valid Token, which is a lot easier!

-The application automaticly detects the available GetConnectors in your token and translates any OData query into GetConnector API call's on the fly.
+The application automaticly detects the available GetConnectors attached to your token and translates any OData query into GetConnector API call's on the fly.

 > The application acts as a bridge.
-No data is preloaded or stored!
+No data is stored or preloaded.

 ## Usage

-1. Download the application from the release tab above.
-Choose the approriate x86/x64 release.
-The release files are big because we ship the .NET Core 3.1 framework along with it for convenience.
+1. Download the application from the [release](https://github.com/dutchgrit/afasodataserver/releases) tab above.
+Choose the approriate x86 (32 bit) or x64 (64 bit) release.
+The files are big because we ship the .NET Core 3.1 framework along with it for convenience.
+Extract the zip file and look for the `AfasODataApp.exe` application.

 2. Fill in you number and token and hit Start Server.